turbonomic/tbutil/docs/JS-ADDINS.md

 ### {client}.getFact(fact_name)

 Returns the specified persistent fact string for the client connection.
 Facts are typically used internally by the API code to differentiate between different Turbonomic instance types.

+Note: facts are stored during the API login phase.
+If no REST API calls have yet been made on the client connection, then the fact will come back empty.

 ### {client}.getGroupByNameOrUuid()